albertony/vss/shadowrun/README.md

 ### Source code

-The source code is still based on the original source code from vshadow, it is not a complete rewrite, although smaller parts of it have been refactored, and of course lots of it removed, and some code added for the new features.
-This is something I might reconsider, but for now the risk of introducing more errors then I fix is too big.
+The source code is still based on the original source code from vshadow.
+Some smaller parts of it have been refactored, and of course, some code added for the new features, and many parts of the original code removed.
+Though, it is not a complete rewrite.
+And I know; it is not a very elegant implementation, definitely not modern C++.
+I might consider bigger refactoring, or even reimplementing, in future, but for now this this is a minimal effort project, and the risk of introducing more errors than I fix is too big.
 After all, vshadow has been in use for a long time, and if the source code from the open source repository is more or less the same as is used to build the exe included in Windows SDK then it has probably been trough some tough tests over the years.

 I have have not been very conscious about compiler version, language version etc.
 Using C++ standard features only, avoiding Microsoft specific features, are not considered